One website coming up!

 8. Most Winners Wore Black-Colored Ties

-Brendan Fraser is the only Best Actor in the past 15 years to not wear a black-coloured tie, although his bow tie, like his suit, was dyed such a deep shade of blue as to be nearly black.
+Brendan Fraser is the only Best Actor in the past 16 years to not wear a black-coloured tie, although his bow tie, like his suit, was dyed such a deep shade of blue as to be nearly black.

 9. Pocket Squares Were Not Popular

-Most winners (76%) skipped wearing a pocket square.
+Most winners (77%) skipped wearing a pocket square.
 However, a few winners selected jackets with contrasting trim at the top of their breast pockets.
 For example, Matthew McConaughey (Best Actor for Dallas Buyers Club) wore an off-white jacket with black trim.

-10. Lapel Pins Were a Popular Accessory
+10. Lapel Pins & Brooches Were a Popular Accessory

 In addition to other accessories, winners have worn four (4) hats and five (5) pairs of glasses.

 Every winner who wore a hat to the Academy Awards was a Best Supporting Actor: Troy Kotsur, Mahershala Ali, J.K.
 Simmons and Mark Rylance (Bridge of Spies).
 The latter two made a case for the red carpet fedora, while Troy Kotsur wore a messenger cap.
-And Mahershala Ali memorably turned a structured beanie into black tie attire when accepting his second Best Supporting Actor statuette, this time for his role in Green Book.
+And Mahershala Ali memorably turned a structured beanie into black tie attire when accepting his second Best Supporting Actor statuette for his role in Green Book.

 Best Supporting Actors who wore glasses to the ceremony include Robert Downey Jr., Ke Huy Quan (Everything Everywhere All at Once), Christoph Waltz (to accept his second award) and Mahershala Ali (while accepting his second award).

-Gary Oldman, who won for his role as Winston Churchill in Darkest Hour, is the only Best Actor in the past 15 years to have worn glasses to the ceremony.
+Gary Oldman, who won for his role as Winston Churchill in Darkest Hour, is the only Best Actor in the past 16 years to have worn glasses to the ceremony.

-11. Giorgio Armani and Saint Laurent Dressed the Most Winners
+11. Giorgio Armani Dressed the Most Winners

-Giorgio Armani and Saint Laurent were the most popular designers among the Best Actor and Best Supporting Actor winners in recent history, with the fashion houses each dressing three (3) winners.
+Giorgio Armani was the most popular fashion designer among the Best Actor and Best Supporting Actor winners in recent history, dressing four (4) winners: Adrien Brody, Leonardo DiCaprio, Brendan Fraser and Ke Huy Quan.

 What About the Watches?